Skip to main content.

 • Participating customers will receive a monthly credit based upon 75% of the system value that the DER provides at the time of contracting.

-• Customers can currently participate through 2031.
+• Customers can currently participate for up to 15 years.
 At term end, Georgia Power and the customer may extend the agreement based on system needs.

 Eligibility Requirements: